 Grant and proposal writers typically pursue work with charities, non-profit organizations or for-profit businesses; however, some individuals in this field work on a freelance basis.
-The U.S. Bureau of Labor Statistics (BLS) reported that the employment of writers would grow by six percent from 2010 to 2020, and writers held 145,900 jobs in the country in 2010 (www.bls.gov).
-According to the BLS, writers earned a median wage of $26.89 per hour in 2012.
+The U.S. Bureau of Labor Statistics (BLS) reported that the employment of writers would grow by 0% from 2018 to 2028, which is slower than the national average (www.bls.gov).
+The BLS also noted that writers earned an hourly median wage of $29.89 in 2018.

 Continuing Education and Certification Info

-Proposal writers who are interested in gaining jobs as project coordinators or marketing professionals within charitable or non-profit organizations might consider enrolling in undergraduate degree or certificate programs in business administration, marketing, communication, copy writing or accounting to increase their skills as grant and proposal writers.
+Proposal writers who are interested in gaining jobs as project coordinators or marketing professionals within charitable or non-profit organizations might consider enrolling in an undergraduate degree or certificate program in business administration, marketing, communication, copy writing or accounting to increase their skills.
 The American Grant Writers Association offers grant writing workshops and awards the Certified Grant Writer credential, which is valid for five years (www.agwa.us).

 Prospective proposal writers can voluntarily earn a certificate in proposal and grant writing, which combines coursework and internships to teach students the skills necessary for them to find work or to further their education through an undergraduate degree program.